Charles Kittel: Career

 From 1951 to 1978, he worked at the University of California, Berkeley, where he taught and did research in the field of theoretical solid-state physics, a part of condensed-matter physics.
 He was awarded a Guggenheim Fellowship in 1945, 1956 and 1963.
 Many well-known postdoctoral fellows worked with him, including James C. Phillips and Pierre-Gilles de Gennes.

 Among other achievements, Kittel is credited with the theoretical discovery of the RKKY interaction (the first K standing for Kittel) and the Kittel magnon mode in ferromagnets.

 Physics students worldwide study his classic text Introduction to Solid State Physics, now in its 8th edition.

-He was a member of the U.S. National Academy of Sciences, elected in 1957.
+Personal life

+Kittel married Muriel A. Lister, at the time an English literature student, in 1938 during his time at Cambridge.
+The two had three kids: Peter, Ruth and Timothy.
+Lister, who went on to have a career as a scholarly translator, died in 2009 at the age of 93.

-Kittel died on May 15, 2019, at the age of 102.
+Kittel died on May 15, 2019, at his home in Berkeley.
+He was 102.